Laura6826/pands-weekly-tasks/README.md

 ## **Introduction**

-This repository is a collection of work, complete as part of the H.Dip Programme, Higher Diploma in Science n Data Analytics, Module: Programming and Scripting.
+This repository is a collection of work, complete as part of the Higher Diploma in Science in Data Analytics, Module: Programming and Scripting.

 Each week, following a series of lectures, a task was assigned, to demonstrate both learning and additional reading/research on the topics discussed in the lectures.